mdbootstrap/black-friday-cyber-monday-2020/README.md

 # Black Friday & Cyber Monday 2020
-A list of Black Friday and Cyber Monday promotions and discounts for developers
+A list of Black Friday and Cyber Monday promotions and discounts for web developers, programmers and software engineers.

 -----